Unclaimed Senior Benefits: $30 Billion Left on the Table

 Barrier 3: Lack of Awareness

 Many seniors simply don’t know these programs exist or don’t understand eligibility criteria.
 The Social Security Administration doesn’t systematically track or publish comprehensive participation rate data for age-based SSI eligibility, representing a significant transparency gap.
+This step-by-step benefits roadmap prioritizes which programs to apply for first based on typical savings.

 Program Details and Eligibility